sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

 ### Linux OOM
 <img src="./Linux OOM.PNG"/>

- - OOM: Out Of Memory
+ - OOM: Out Of Memory, this is a undesired state of Linux system where no available memory can be allocated for program.
  - OOM Killer: OOM handler in Linux kernel
      - Customize by /proc/sys/vm/panic_on_oom:
          - 0: Kill process based on /proc/$PID/oom_score_adj